point-contents/is-the-app-necessary/blurb.md

-Want to buy something but every review mentions an app?
+Every review mentions features in an app?

 Want to know if the thing works without an app?
 Want to know if the app is necessary to even start using the thing?